 Under the Plan, directors, officers and employees of the Company and independent consultants to the Company have been, and will be, eligible for grants of options to purchase shares of Common Stock.
-To date, all options granted under the Plan have been awarded at the discretion of the Board of Directors or a committee thereof or pursuant to the formulas described below.
-Currently, the Compensation Committee of the Board of Directors determines who will receive options under the Plan, the number of shares of Common Stock which will be issuable upon exercise of options which are granted under the Plan and the terms of the options granted under the Plan to the extent the terms are not otherwise set forth in the Plan.
+To date, all options granted under the Plan have been awarded in the discretion of the Board of Directors or a committee thereof or pursuant to the formulas described below.
+Currently, the Compensation Committee of the Board of Directors determines who will receive options under the Plan, the number of shares of Common Stock which will be issuable upon exercise of options which are granted under the Plan and otherwise set forth in the Plan.
 No option granted under the Plan may be transferred by the optionee, otherwise than by will or the laws of descent and distribution and, generally, during the optionee's lifetime, the option may be exercised only by the optionee.
 The exercise price of the options must be at least equal to the fair market value of the underlying Common Stock as of the date of grant.
 Either the Compensation Committee of the Board of Directors or the Board of Directors may, in its discretion, provide that an option may not be exercised in whole or in part for any specified period or periods of time.
-No option may be exercised prior to six months from the date of grant except immediately prior to the dissolution or liquidation of the Company or a merger or consolidation where the Company is not the surviving corporation, in which case all outstanding options become immediately exercisable.
+No option may be exercised for a minimum of six months from the date of grant except immediately prior to the dissolution or liquidation of the Company or a merger or consolidation where the Company is not the surviving corporation, in which case all outstanding options become immediately exercisable.
 Options expire no later than the tenth anniversary of the date of grant.